s3-labs/s3-labs.github.io/README.md

 ###  Core Focus Areas

-*  **Natural Farming**
+*  **Permaculture Systems**
   Sustainable agriculture practices including soil health, water management, and ecological farming.
+How can we live ethically with a lower energy, lower carbon footprint?
+Can we decentralize our system and empower the village to be a sustainable self-sufficient unit?
+Can we attract the youngsters to go back to villages and make them beautiful again, where people enjoy community living?

 *  **Health Care**
   Development of affordable medical devices, AI-based diagnostics, and intelligent health systems.